orstrings/bylaws/bylaws.md

 ### Section 5.
 Newly Created Directorships and Vacancies

 Newly created Directorships resulting from an increase in the number of Directors and vacancies occurring in the Board of Directors for any reason shall be filled by vote of a majority of Directors then in office, regardless of their number.
-Directors elected to fill newly created directorships shall hold office in accordance with the classification (if Directors are classified) and until their successors have been elected and qualified.
+Directors elected to fill newly created directorships shall hold office until their successors have been elected and qualified.
+Directors elected to fill vacancies shall serve until the next annual meeting at which the election of Directors is in the regular order of business and until their successors are elected and qualified.

 ### Section 6.
 Action by the Board of Directors